Konrad Fünfstück: 1. FC Kaiserslautern

 Fünfstück left Greuther Fürth to join 1.FC Kaiserslautern, where he would become their reserve team manager and head of youth development.
 When Kosta Runjaic left the club in September 2015, Fünfstück was announced the new first team manager.
 His first game in charge was a 2-1 away win over VfL Bochum.
 By the end of the 2015–16 season Fünfstück was released from his contract.

 FC Wil

 In June 2017 he was named new manager of Swiss club FC Wil.

 Werder Bremen

 In May 2019, it was announced Fünfstück would manage Werder Bremen's reserves in the 2019–20 season.

+Liechtenstein

+On 23 May 2023, it was announced Fünfstück would be the new Liechtenstein manager from 1 June.